DataDog/documentation/content/infrastructure/process.md

 ### String Search

-Processes and containers are by their nature extremely high cardinality objects.
+Processes are by their nature extremely high cardinality objects.
 Our fuzzy string search gives you a view into exactly what you want.
 Below is our Demo environment, filtered with the string `postgres /9.`.
 Note that `/9.` has matched in the command path, and that `postgres` matches the command itself.

 {{< img src="infrastructure/process/postgres.png" >}}

-### Tagging

-Processes and containers are tagged with all existing host-level tags.
-Additionally, we tag with metadata associated with individual processes and containers.

-*Processes* are tagged by `#user`

-*Containers* are tagged by `#container_image`

-Additionally, we include integrations with popular orchestrators, such as ECS and Kubernetes, which provide further container-level tags.
-We also decorate each container with Docker, ECS, or Kubernetes icons so you can tell which are being orchestrated at a glance.

-ECS Containers are tagged by `#task_name`, `#task_version`, and `#ecs_cluster`

-Kubernetes Containers are tagged by `#pod`, `#pod_ip`, `#service`, `#namespace`, `#cluster-name`, `#replica_set`, `#daemon_set`, `#job`, and `#deployment`.

 ### Filtering and Pivoting

 Making sense of hundreds of thousands or millions of processes and containers can seem overwhelming!
-Using tagging, described in the previous section, makes navigation easy.
+Using tagging makes navigation easy.
+In addition to all existing host-level tags, processes are tagged by `#user`.

 In the below, we have filtered down to a Kubernetes cluster of 9 nodes.
 RSS and CPU utilization on containers is reported compared to the limits set on the containers, when they exist.
 Here, we see that the containers in this cluster are way overprovisioned, and that we could use tighter limits and bin packing to achieve better utilization of resources.